plotly/plotly.github.io/_posts/2015-04-21-How-to-make-an-area-graph.md

 layout: two_column_layout
 title: Make an Area Graph
 subtitle: A Step by Step Guide to Making an Area Graph
-permalink: /how-to-make-an-area-chart-online
+permalink: /area-graph
 imageurl: /static/images/How-to-make-an-area-graph/thum-How-to-make-an-area-graph.png
 state: active
 tags: basic
-meta_description: Make an area graph online and for free with Plotly
+meta_description: An area graph is a type of line graph where the area between the lines and the x-axis is filled with color or texture.
+In this step-by-step tutorial, learn to make a area graph online.
 ---

 #Make an Area Graph